Nevenall/Shift-X/System/01 Basics.md

 ### Consequences

-When a PC suffers an effect from an enemy or a dangerous situation, it’s called a **consequence**.
+When a PC suffers an effect from an enemy, dangerous situation, or because of their power limits, it’s called a **consequence**.
 Consequences are the companion to effects.
-PCs have effect on the world around them and they suffer consequences in return from the risks they face.
+Heroes have effect on the world around them and they suffer consequences in return from the risks they face.

 ## Setting Position & Effect